What is Chemotherapy?

 How does chemotherapy affect breast reconstruction?

 Patients who have received or are receiving chemotherapy may have an increased risk for infections which may affect breast reconstruction, especially with implants.
-For example, patients who are in the process of undergoing expansion of their tissue expander and are receiving adjuvant chemotherapy will need to have their blood work monitored to make sure the cells that fight infection are high enough to pick up bacteria from the skin that can sometimes enter the area of the expander during expansion.
+For example, patients who are in the process of undergoing an expansion of their tissue expander and are receiving adjuvant chemotherapy will need to have their blood work monitored to make sure the cells that fight infection are high enough to pick up bacteria from the skin that can sometimes enter the area of the expander during expansion.
 Also, patients will need to delay any surgery related to reconstruction until after completion of the treatment.

 Questions to Ask Your Surgeon